 This was your conventional post-war British military thinking.
-Following the defeat of Nazi Germany, the ‘anomaly’ of the SAS had been corrected and the Regiment disbanded.
-It had taken a communist insurgency in Malaya (1950-1960) to resurrect it.
-But its position remained precarious.
-The unit was in constant survival mode.
+Following the defeat of Nazi Germany, the “anomaly” of the SAS had been corrected and the Regiment disbanded.
+It took a communist insurgency in Malaya (1950-1960) to resurrect it.
+But its position still remained precarious: The unit was in constant survival mode.
 The 1958 Jebel Akhdar Operation would alter that forever.

 The Jebel Akhdar (the green mountain) dominates Oman’s interior.
-Eighty miles southwest from the capital Muscat, this sea of mountains, with peaks as 10,000ft high, covers an area of 135 square miles with plateaus of solid granite.
-Home to fifty-eight villages and over 700 wadis, in 1958, there were few roads—if you can call them that—and transportation meant donkey rides.
+Eighty miles southwest from the capital Muscat, this sea of mountains with peaks as 10,000ft high, covers an area of 135 square miles.
+Its plateaus of solid granite are home to 58 villages.
+Over 700 wadis transverse the mountains.
+In 1958, there were few roads — if you could call them that — and transportation meant donkey rides.
 Narrow passes and sheer cliffs made it a defender’s dream.
 And in November 1958, there were a lot of dreamers hidden within its rocky bosom.

-The Imam of Oman proper, ruler of a semi-independent province in Oman’s interior, which the Jebel Akhdar was part of, along with the local Sheikh had begun a rebellion against the Sultan in 1957.
+The Imam of Oman proper, ruler of a semi-independent province in Oman’s interior of which the Jebel Akhdar was part of, along with the local Sheikh had begun a rebellion against the Sultan in 1957.
 Their motives were quite reasonable.
 After the discovery of oil in the region, the Sultan had repudiated a treaty, annexed Oman proper, and exiled the Imam and his family.
 With Saudi support, the rebellion defeated the Sultan’s Armed Forces (SAF).
-He requested help from Britain, who had considerable oil and military interests in the country.
+The Sultan then requested help from Britain, who had considerable oil and military interests in the country.

-British units deployed from neighboring Aden overwhelmed the rebels and forced their remnants into the Jebel Akhdar.
+British units deployed from neighboring Aden, overwhelmed the rebels, and forced their remnants into the Jebel Akhdar.
 But that’s where their success ended.
-They couldn’t assault the impregnable plateaus, and the rebels, in return, couldn’t defeat them on the plains below.
+They couldn’t assault the impregnable plateaus; and the rebels, in turn, couldn’t defeat them on the plains below.

 D Squadron was redeployed from the jungles of Malaya to the mountains of Oman in November 1958.
 Its four Troops and HQ element were undermanned, with 10 troopers each instead of the usual 16.
 Their arsenal, moreover, was also lacking.
 They hadn’t any heavy weapons and could rely only on their Bren light machine guns, Sten submachine guns, an FN SLR and Lee Enfield bolt-action rifles.

 An intensive marksmanship and fitness regime began.
 “We did a series of forced marches,” recalls an SAS corporal, “with backpacks, weapons, and ammunition, and after every march, we exercised whilst still wearing our gear.”
-The “pale from the shadows of the jungle” troopers were also issued with better footwear—their standard hobnailed boots being too noisy for the Jebel’s hard granite floor.
+The “pale from the shadows of the jungle” troopers were also issued better footwear — their standard hobnailed boots being too noisy for the Jebel’s hard granite floor.